Skip to main content

 GraphQL Schema for Cap Table Activity

-The indexer provides a unified tokenActivity query that combines all token movements (mints, burns, and transfers) in a single sorted list, designed for cap table building.
+The indexer provides a unified tokenActivity query that combines all token movements (mints, burns, force transfers, and transfers) in a single sorted list, designed for cap table building.

 TokenActivity Query